-- questionable information: any information provided from the household that is inconsistent with other information available.
+- questionable information (see 1102.015.50 Questionable Information) if any information provided from the household is inconsistent with other information available.

 Unchanged information shall not be verified unless the information is incomplete, inaccurate, inconsistent, or outdated.
 Verification is recorded on the appropriate detail screens in the eligibility system.